mckellwoodland/dimen_reduce_mahal/README.md

 optional arguments:
-  -h, --help           show this help message and exit --train_in TRAIN_IN  Path to folder containing the training embeddings --ID_in ID_IN        Path to folder containing the in-distribution test
+  -h, --help           show this help message and exit --train_in TRAIN_IN  Path to the folder containing the training embeddings --ID_in ID_IN        Path to the folder containing the in-distribution test
                        embeddings
   --OOD_in OOD_IN      Path to folder containing the out-of-distribution test
                        embeddings
-  --result RESULT      Path to folder to put the resulting distances into
+  --result RESULT      Path to the folder to put the resulting distances into
 ```

 ## Evaluate the OOD detection.